ZJCV/facenet/README.md

 Based on the [similarity](https://github.com/pytorch/vision/tree/main/references/similarity) implementation, the following functions have been added:

-1. Add configuration module to support configurable training parameters;
+1. Add configuration file module to support configurable training parameters;
 2. Support multi-GPU training /  mixed precision training;
 3. Add a variety of preprocessing functions and training configuration.